-Halfords got in touch to tell us about the new family camping guide on their website.
+Halfords got in touch to tell us about the family camping guide on their website.
 It includes places to stay, recipes for campfire cooking, even a playlist, with tips for beach lovers, sightseers and adventurous families.

 The Essential Family Camping Checklist